Liver Disease Information

 Organ and tissue retrieval is accomplished through regional organ banks, which may be contacted through your local hospital.
 Special surgical teams are mobilized.
 Tissue typing labs begin cross-matching, and a search is made for the best possible recipient.
 The organs are retrieved as soon as possible, packed in preservation solution and ice, and transported with maximum speed to their destination.
 The miracle is about to happen.

 Organ transplants are well-accepted therapies performed routinely at specialized transplant centers and saving thousands of lives each year.
-Nearly 6,500 liver transplants were performed in the U.S. in 2005, and the number continues to rise.
+6000 liver transplants are performed annually in the U.S., and the number continues to rise.
 Liver transplant patients have an approximately 86% one-year and 78% three-year survival rate, comparable to the current survival rate for heart transplant patients.

 The United Network for Organ Sharing (UNOS) is a private, nonprofit membership organization that coordinates the nation’s transplant system under federal contract.
 The UNOS Organ Center is open 24 hour a day, every day of the year, and can respond any time a donor organ becomes available anywhere in the country.
 The Organ Center provides a list of potential recipients based on match and need, also taking into account medical urgency, genetic compatibility, and logistics.
 The goal of the Organ Center is to increase sharing, lower transplantation costs, and provide vital data.

 Every transplant center in the United States is also involved with the Scientific Registry of Transplant Recipients, an organization that evaluates the nation’s transplant system on a regular basis through data analysis.